uos/minot/docs/docs/installation.md

 ## Uninstall

 If you want to remove every file installed from the install script, you can run `minot-uninstall`.
 This executes a generated shell script that saved all added files and now removes them (including itself).
 You can also run `minot uninstall` to uninstall minot and minot-coord.
 Or `cargo uninstall wind` if you installed binaries with cargo.
+The debian packages can be uninstalled with `sudo apt remove librat-dev`.